-While you can access super before this age, typically you must be retired, or if you keep working, you can only access up to 10% of your balance each year via a transition to retirement strategy.
+While you can access super before this age, in most cases you must be retired, or if you keep working, you can access up to 10% of your balance each year via a transition to retirement pension.

-So you're across the options available to you when you reach age 65, we look at:
+So you're across the options available to you when you reach 65, we explain:

 - How you can continue contributing

-- Ways you can draw down your savings
+- What options you have to draw down your super savings

 It’s also important to note, while you do have full access to your super, you’re not obligated to draw down your savings, however there may be some benefits in doing so.